VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 }
 ```

 That method receives a pointer to a struct called [UserInput](/documentation/api/struct-user-input/) that has the user input that was registered during the last game frame.
+This is the declaration of that struct with all the possible fields that can be polled during user input processing:

 ```cpp
 /// User's input